About

 [he/him; pronunciation kɑːl ɛdʒətən]

-I am a Teaching Associate in the Department of Philosophy at the University of Nottingham.
-I have previously been a Lecturer at the University of Hertfordshire, and also taught at Birkbeck, University of London (where I studied for my PhD) and I sometimes teach for the University of London’s International Programme (a detailed teaching list is here).
+I am an Assistant Professor of Philosophy at the University of Nottingham.
+I have previously taught at the University of Essex, the University of Hertfordshire, and Birkbeck, University of London (where I studied for my PhD) and I sometimes teach for the University of London’s International Programme (a detailed teaching list is here).
 I completed my PhD thesis, on this, in 2016, and have published work on metametaphysics and related topics in journals such as Ratio and Erkenntnis – a chapter on Quine’s metametaphysics features in the Routledge Handbook of Metametaphysics.
-More recently I’ve started working on the philosophy of games, and have published in the Journal of Aesthetics & Art Criticism as well as hosting a public engagement event on philosophy and games as part of Being Human 2021.
+I have also published work on Susan Stebbing’s place in the history of analytic philosophy, focusing on both her work in metaphysics and her critique of popular science.
+More recently I’ve started working on the philosophy of games, and have published in Open Philosophy and the Journal of Aesthetics & Art Criticism as well as hosting a public engagement event on philosophy and games as part of Being Human 2021.
+I’ve also co-authored a paper connecting work on transformative experiences and medical ethics, published in Synthese in 2023.

-My main research interests are metaphysics, the history of analytic philosophy, and the philosophy of games/fiction, but I’m also interested in a number of other areas, among which are social ontology and medical ethics.
+My main research interests are metaphysics, the history of analytic philosophy, and the philosophy of games/fiction, but I’m also interested in a number of other areas, among which are medical ethics and social ontology.

 Aside from its philosophical aspects (and of course reading it), I’m also interested in writing fiction: I try to collect what I read and write, when I remember to, here (link removed until I complete an overdue update!).